-Where technically feasible and economically sustainable, and recognizing that the product management is subject to change, the Program will:
+Recognizing that the product management is subject to change, the Program will:

-- Maintain a minimum recycling rate of latex paint of 75%. - Continue to seek options for the recycling of oil-based paint. - Strive to recycle 100% of the metal and #2 plastic paint containers. - Strive to recycle 100% of the metal and #2 plastic gasoline containers.
+- Target a minimum recycling rate of latex paint of 75%. - Continue to seek options for the recycling of oil-based paint. - Strive to recycle 100% of the metal and #2 plastic paint containers processed and shipped. - Strive to recycle 100% of the metal and #2 plastic gasoline containers processed and shipped.